 If this curve represents distance Y versus time X, then the rate of change -- the speed -- at each moment of time is not constant.
 The question that calculus asks is: "What is the rate of change at exactly the point P ?"
 The answer will be the slope of the tangent line to the curve at that point.
 And the method for finding that slope -- that number -- was the remarkable discovery by both Isaac Newton (1642-1727) and Gottfried Leibniz (1646-1716).
 That is the method for finding what is called the derivative.

 A secant to a curve

 A tangent is a straight line that just touches a curve.
 A secant is a straight line that cuts a curve.
 Hence, consider the secant line that cuts the curve at points P and Q. Then the slope of that secant is

 But once again, the question calculus asks is: How is the function changing exactly at x1?

 What is the slope of the tangent to the curve at P?

-Therefore we will consider shorter and shorter intervals of Δx, which will result in a sequence of secants --
+Therefore we will consider shorter and shorter distances Δx, which will result in a sequence of secants --

 -- a sequence of slopes.
 And we will define the tangent at P to be the limit of that sequence of slopes.